 Screaming in pain and fear, his cousin complained that it was too difficult, that it hurt too much.
 Why wasn’t George helping him and taking him back to the settlement?
 George was sorely tempted to help.
 He had now become very worried about his cousin’s condition and frightened of this new sense of obligation and responsibility toward his cousin.
 Fearing for his cousin’s life, he, too, wanted to hurry back to the settlement.
 But a 15-kilometre ride, even by Ski-Doo, was far too long, and George knew it.

-So he remained faithful to his grandfather’s teachings refused to physically rescue his cousin, despite his cousin’s insistence.
-He encouraged his cousin not to be afraid maintaining his role as coach, letting him know that he would be okay as long as he forced himself to move.
+So he remained faithful to his grandfather’s teachings and refused to physically rescue his cousin, despite his cousin’s insistence.
+He encouraged his cousin not to be afraid.
+He maintained his role as coach, letting his cousin know that he would be okay as long as he forced himself to move.